 How it’s Made

 Original shweshwe is printed using a discharge printing method that transfers a weak acid solution onto the cloth.
 Once the fabric has been processed, those places where the acid solution reacted with the dye are seen as the intricate white markings that characterise the original design.
 This printing method is another unique feature that sets shweshwe apart from other fabric.
-All shweshwe must be washed before it is sewn up because the fabric shrinks slightly when washed.
+All shweshwe must be washed before it is sewn because the fabric shrinks slightly when washed.

 Shweshwe in the Fashion Industry